 The pig industry, aware of likely public concern for pigs confined in farrowing crates, is now strategically calling them ‘pig protection pens’ to justify their use, citing that they address piglet crushing.
 However, research shows that this issue (generated through maximising piglet production) can be addressed through well designed facilities and better husbandry.
 Regardless, the suffering inflicted through the use of such severe confinement of the sow cannot be justified.

-Following public awareness and concern of the use of severe confinement inflicted on a sow during her pregnancy the Australian pig industry committed to not use sow stalls after the first 5 days following mating.
+Following public awareness and concern of the use of severe confinement inflicted on a sow during her pregnancy, the Australian pig industry committed to not use sow stalls after the first 5 days following mating.
 This means a sow can still be placed in a stall for 5 days after mating and then returned to a stall (called a farrowing crate) around 7 days before giving birth.
 This commitment by the industry is not mandatory or legally binding on any farmers and if sow stalls remain within the infrastructure of a facility – it’s also impossible to ensure compliance with commitments.

 Major retailers made ‘sow-stall free’ commitments and even market themselves as being ‘sow-stall free’.
 However, as this labelling guide clearly shows, these claims aren’t entirely accurate, with pigs still being confined in stalls for a period of time – before being moved to an even smaller stall called a ‘farrowing crate’.